Vifa: Legacy

-Around the time of the Tymphany acquisition, the Vifa brand was used by Chinese investors to market home theatre systems, including A/V receivers and compact 5.1 channel loudspeaker sets.
-Although it is unclear when this product range was introduced and discontinued, and which regions they were sold in, it seems to have been a relatively short-lived affair.
-Products that seem identical have been observed carrying other brand names.
+Around the time of Tymphany's acquisition of DST, the Vifa brand was put into use in the marketing of home theatre systems, including the "Touch", "Sense" and "Reference" series of A/V receivers and 5.1 channel loudspeaker sets, all manufactured in China.
+Although it is unclear when these product ranges were introduced and discontinued, and which regions they were sold in, it seems to have been a relatively short-lived and poorly documented affair.